simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - MySQL compatible
 - Azure DB Migration service
     - Service to help migrate existing DB (on prem, other cloud) to Azure
+- Can deploy DBs onto existing Azure DB servers or create new DBs

 ## Marketplace
-- Service where external vendors can sell their Azure products and solutions
+- Service where Microsoft or external vendors can sell their Azure products and solutions
 - Simple catalog based portal

 ## Azure Solutions